scriptPilot/app-framework/docs/dev-requirements.md

 ## App Framework

-Before you develop App Framework itself, you should be familiar how to work with App Framework.
+Before you develop for App Framework itself, you should be familiar how to work with App Framework.
 So, please follow the [end user documentation](DOCUMENTATION.md) first.

 ## Enable development mode